-Once you have answered these questions satisfactorily, you can proceed to secure a small business loan.
+Once you have answered these questions satisfactorily, you can proceed to secure a small business finance.

-Compare the various types of small business loans in Australia and choose the one that suits your business needs.
+Compare the various types of loans to small businesses in Australia and choose the one that suits your business needs.

 If you are a small business owner, today you have a host of options when it comes to business loans.
 But more options create more confusion.
 How does one choose the right loan to meet a business need?
 In this section, we have listed out the various options that are available to you as a business owner so that you can identify the one that suits your requirements best.

 An unsecured business loan is one, which does not require the borrower to pledge an asset or collateral against the debt.
 This is also one of the most popular type of business loan that is available to small businesses.

 These loans are provided purely on the basis of performance of the business over a certain duration.
 This requires the borrower to show a consistently good credit rating, an excellent financial track record and adequate cash flow forecast.
 Since the bank or lender takes a higher risk in providing these business loans, the interest rate associated with these loans are also often higher.